zhgzhg/Drizzle/README.md

 Drizzle
 =======

 A lightweight dependency helper for Arduino IDE.

+Drizzle provides an optional, extremely thin dependency management functionality layer, based on Arduino IDE's existing features, self-contained within the sketch file's comments.

-By clicking on "Tools / Bulk Resolve Marked Dependencies" it will download the libraries and platform specified into the comments of your sketch file.
+By clicking on "Tools / Bulk Resolve Marked Dependencies" it will download the libraries, platform, and set the board, all specified into the comments of your sketch file.

 ![Build Fat Jar](https://github.com/zhgzhg/Drizzle/workflows/Build%20Fat%20Jar/badge.svg)